solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 any unique value for that key.
 See the Envoy rate limiting [configuration doc](https://github.com/envoyproxy/ratelimit#configuration) for full details.

-Rate limit descriptors live in the Gloo Settings manifest, so the examples below will reflect a Gloo Settings configuration or patch.
+Rate limit descriptors live in the Gloo Edge Settings manifest, so the examples below will reflect a Gloo Edge Settings configuration or patch.

 ### Actions

 The [Envoy rate limiting actions](https://www.envoyproxy.io/docs/envoy/v1.14.1/api-v2/api/v2/route/route_components.proto#envoy-api-msg-route-ratelimit-action) associated with the Virtual Service or the individual routes allow you to specify how parts of the request are associated to rate limiting descriptor keys defined in the settings.
-Essentially, these actions tell Gloo which rate limit counters to increment for a particular request.
+Essentially, these actions tell Gloo Edge which rate limit counters to increment for a particular request.

 You can specify more than one rate limit action, and the request is throttled if any one of the actions triggers